 10. The auditor shall form an opinion on whether the financial statements are prepared, in all material respects, in accordance with the applicable financial reporting framework.^{9,10} 11.
 In order to form that opinion, the auditor shall conclude as to whether the auditor has obtained reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error.
-That conclusion shall take into account: - (a) The auditor's conclusion, in accordance with ISA (Ireland) 330 , whether sufficient appropriate audit evidence has been obtained;11 - (b) The auditor's conclusion, in accordance with ISA (Ireland) 450, whether uncorrected misstatements are material, individually or in aggregate;12 and - (c) The evaluations required by paragraphs 12-15.
+That conclusion shall take into account: - (a) The auditor's conclusion, in accordance with ISA (Ireland) 330 (Revised August 2018), whether sufficient appropriate audit evidence has been obtained;11 - (b) The auditor's conclusion, in accordance with ISA (Ireland) 450 (Updated July 2017), whether uncorrected misstatements are material, individually or in aggregate;12 and - (c) The evaluations required by paragraphs 12-15.
 12. The auditor shall evaluate whether the financial statements are prepared, in all material respects, in accordance with the requirements of the applicable financial reporting framework.
 This evaluation shall include consideration of the qualitative aspects of the entity's accounting practices, including indicators of possible bias in management's judgments.
 (Ref: Para.
 A1-A3) 13.
 In particular, the auditor shall evaluate whether, in view of the requirements of the applicable financial reporting framework: - (a) The financial statements appropriately disclose the significant accounting policies selected and applied.
-In making this evaluation, the auditor shall consider the relevance of the accounting policies to the entity, and whether they have been presented in an understandable manner; (Ref: Para.
-A4)
+In making this evaluation, the auditor shall consider the relevance

-8 ISA (Ireland) 200 , Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (Ireland), paragraph 13(f) sets out the content of financial statements.
+8 ISA (Ireland) 200 (Updated December 2018), Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (Ireland), paragraph 13(f) sets out the content of financial statements.